 I have refined the technique for performing phacoemulsification surgery over the past couple of decades in order to optimize such factors as rapid recovery and minimize any risks.
 My experience in teaching phacoemulsification at Northwestern University and my good fortune of having been able to perform over 10,000 procedures during the course of the past two decades has allowed me to develop special modifications of technique which I believe optimize my results.
 I've presented my various modifications of surgical technique at multiple international cataract and refractive surgery conferences.

-Each cataract patient is fitted with an implant that best suits their visual needs and the specifics of their eye structure.
-A standard implant can be use to correct farsightedness or nearsightedness.
+Each cataract patient is fitted with an implant that best suits their visual needs and their specific eye structure.
+A standard implant can be used to correct farsightedness or nearsightedness.

 For all these reasons, the multi-focal implant is gaining widespread acceptance and popularity very rapidly.
 This has been the most exciting development in cataract surgery of late.

 Despite the many positives of the multi-focal implant, it's not necessarily the ideal solution for everyone.
 There are some people who have been trained to use monovision, or one eye to focus at a distance and one eye to focus at near, over a period of many years through the use of their contact lenses.
 Some of these people may be satisfied just by creating a monovision scenario with the basic implants.
 The depth perception is not ideal; however, people who have had this for many years may have learned to compensate.
 Furthermore, some patients simply don't do many tasks at near.
 The vast majority of their activities may be focused on driving, outdoor sports. and they may do very little reading.
 The additional ability of being able to read without their glasses may not be important to them.

 For these and other reasons, it is important to adjust the type of implant chosen and the selection of a post-operative refractive state of the eye on an individual basis.
 These factors must be scrutinized with the patient's activities, desires, visual status and previous history.